javorszky/form3takehome/README.md

 #### 2. client internal

-This tests marshal and unmarshal methods.
+These test marshal and unmarshal functions.
 The point of these is to make sure that given a json, I get the correct struct back, or given a struct, I get correct json back.
 It's a way for me to rule out failures in case something goes wrong in code that uses these functions.

 #### 3. client mocked